gapotchenko/adhoc-file-signer/source/server/README.md

 The certificate parameters define which certificate is used for digital signing.
 Two types of certificates are supported:

-- **Certificates with both public and private keys**\
+- **Certificates with both public and private keys (PKCS#12 certificates)**\
   These are self-contained certificates, typically stored as `.p12`/`.pfx` files and protected by a password.
-- **Certificates with only a public key**\
+- **Certificates with only a public key (public certificates)**\
-  These are represented as .cer files in DER format.
+  These are represented as `.cer` files in DER format.
 Since the private key is not included, its functionality must be provided separately - commonly by an HSM.

+The certificate and related information are provided by your certification authority.

+#### PKCS#12 Certificate (Public + Private Keys)

+To configure a PKCS#12 certificate, the following environment variables should be set:

+- `GP_ADHOC_FILE_SIGNER_CERTIFICATE_FILE` — path to the `.p12`/`.pfx` certificate file
+- `GP_ADHOC_FILE_SIGNER_CERTIFICATE_PASSWORD` — password protecting the certificate

+#### Public Certificate (Public Key Only)

+The usage of a public key certificate signifies that the system has other means of providing the private key functionality.